ryan-sandy/htmlpp/README.md

-﻿onePage
+﻿HTML-PreProcessor
 =======

-OnePage is a html preprocessor that glues smaller html pages into one.
+HTMLpp is a html preprocessor that glues smaller html pages into one large page.

 Usage
 ====